DiRoots-Limited/DiRoots.One.Releases/docs/pages/PointKit/Videos/PK-english-tutorials.md

 ---

 # PointKit tutorials and demo videos in English.
-If you have created content about ParaManager and you want to see it featured here, drop us an email at info@diroots.com {: .no_toc }
+If you have created content about PointKit and you want to see it featured here, drop us an email at info@diroots.com {: .no_toc }

  <div class="di-iframe-container">